Cortical astrocytes in human (left), macaque (middle) and mouse (right) growing in André Sousa's neuroscience lab.

 KEY DATES

-The Wisconsin National Primate Research Center is soliciting proposals for its 2023 pilot grants research program.
+The Wisconsin National Primate Research Center is soliciting proposals for its 2024 pilot grants research program.
 Pilot research is intended to help investigators generate preliminary data or results necessary to apply for support from other primary sources of funding.
 Pilot Research Projects may include preliminary activities on biomedical research topics in keeping with the main research areas of the WNPRC (Regenerative and Reproductive Medicine, Global Infectious Disease, Neuroscience, and Energy Metabolism and Chronic Disease) and are typically developmental or exploratory in nature.
-Investigators at early phases of their careers are especially encouraged to apply.
-The awards provide a maximum of $50,000 (direct costs) for a two year period.
+Investigators at early phases of their careers are especially encouraged to apply, as are those new to research utilizing nonhuman primates (NHPs).
+The awards provide a maximum of $50,000 (direct costs) for a two year period ($25,000/year).
 Pilot projects are aimed at helping to solve problems related to human health, and they should lead to independent grant support related to the disease or health problem being studied.

 PILOT RESEARCH PROGRAM GUIDELINES

-• Funds may be used for project personnel not already supported by the WNPRC base grant, supplies including animals and animal care costs, equipment under $5,000 (or over this amount with permission), and consultants and other expenses, such as surgery, pathology, assays or clinical services for the approved project only.
+• Funds may be used for essential project personnel not already supported by the WNPRC base grant, supplies including animals and animal care costs, minor equipment under $5,000 (with permission), and consultants and other expenses, such as surgery, pathology, assays, or clinical services for the approved project only.

-• Funds are not to be used for interim support of established projects, for investigators funded from other sources, nor for travel.
+• Funds are not to be used for interim support of established projects, for investigators funded from other sources, for capital equipment ($5K or more), or for travel.

 • Written semi-annual progress reports will be required.